The Right Way to Clean Hardwood Floors

 - Use the Right Cleaning Solution

 When it's time for a deeper clean, it's crucial to use a pH-balanced hardwood floor cleaner.
 Avoid harsh chemicals, abrasive cleaners, or excessive water, as they can damage the wood's finish.
-Always follow the manufacturer's recommendations for your specific hardwood floor type.
-You can find specialized hardwood floor cleaners at most home improvement stores or make a DIY cleaner by mixing water with a few drops of mild dish soap.
+Always follow the manufacturer's recommendations for your specific type of hardwood floor.
+You can find specialized hardwood floor cleaners at most home improvement stores, or make a DIY cleaner by mixing water with a few drops of mild dish soap.

 - Damp Mopping